kingpvz/Koula/README.md

 Enjoy playing!
 You can get more insights on how to play in-game by pressing `H` to open help, or by simply reading the key binds at the bottom of the screen.
 <br><br>
 # HOW TO CREATE CUSTOM LEVELS?
 **!!!
-NEW WAY COMING: THERE WILL SOON BE A LEVEL EDITOR IN-GAME !!!**
+NEW WAY COMING: THE IN-GAME LEVEL EDITOR WILL SOON BE ABLE TO EXPORT LEVELS !!!**
 *Old way:*
 ### Step 1: Open `gamedata` folder
 This folder is located in the same directory as `run.py`.
 Inside, you can find `levels.py`, which stores nearly all the level data, except for non-random levels, whose data is located in `_leveldata.py`.